GarlGuo/wentao-homepage/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 # bio: I am an incoming CS PhD student at Princeton University.
 My research interests include improving the efficiency of ML algorithms, and generally building an efficient, accessible, and reliable machine learning system.
-bio: I am an incoming CS PhD student at Princeton University.
+bio: I am a CS PhD student at Princeton University.
+My research interests include improving the efficiency of LLMs during fine-tuning and deployment.

 # Interests to show in About widget
 interests:
+  - LLM efficiency
   - Efficient and Scalable ML algorithms
   - Machine Learning Systems